Understanding Cloud Object Storage in Securing Your Data

 Interestingly, block storage takes over other options of storing data when it comes to faster data access.
 It’s important to realize that the larger the block size, the faster the input/output per second (IOPs).
 So, if you are choosing the correct block size, you can optimize access speed, modify files, and achieve high performance for data blocks.
 But you must go for the right storage strategy that can optimize cost and achieve peak efficiency.
 So, which storage service type is right for your workload needs?
 Notable examples of AWS storage types include Amazon EFS, Amazon EBS, Amazon S3 storage.
 Again, Azure storage and Google cloud storage are two different service models that provide storage in standard and premium versions.

-To achieve the best ROI, you must understand the unique advantages that block storage has to offer.
+To achieve the best ROI, you must understand what block storage is and the unique advantages that it has to offer.
 Indeed, this type of storage is highly flexible as it lets you create additional storage by adding or attaching new blocks without sacrificing performance.
 Zmanda offers a wide range of flexible block storage backups through the tape, tape libraries, disks (DAS, NAS & SAN, file servers, RAID), & optical jukeboxes.
 For quick recovery of databases, Zmanda makes it easier for customers to configure Amazon S3 storage.
 Besides, Zmanda validates each block that contains a performance tier residing in Amazon S3.
 As a result, you can access data faster with locally hosted NAS or direct-attached storage.
-As an open-source backup, Zmanda’s DR integration with Google cloud storage, Azure storage, and AWS storage provides cloud-native backup support for major public cloud providers.
+As an open-source backup, Zmanda’s DR integration with Google cloud storage, Azure storage, and AWS storage provides cloud-native backup supportย for major public cloud providers.

 Do you want to know how we can help maximize the backup experience for block storage volumes?
 Get in touch with us or visit our backup and disaster recovery solution page.